Best Fly Line Backing Of 2023: Buyers Guide

 Dacron is the traditional fly-line backing material that has been used for over 35 years.
 It is usually made from a combination of polyethylene and cotton.

-It is strong, durable, and abrasion-resistant, and it usually last over 10 years.
+It is strong, durable, and abrasion-resistant, and it usually lasts over ten years.

-Some anglers claim that the drawback to Dacron is that it can absorb water rather quickly, which could add extra weight to your setup if you dunk your reel.
+Some anglers claim that the drawback to Dacron is that it can absorb water rather quickly, which could add extra weight to the fly rod setup, especially if I dunk my reel.
 However, my clients and I have done this many times and the extra weight is almost unnoticeable.

-The only reel issue with absorbing water is when saltwater fishing since salt water has a tendency to damage things.
+The only real issue with absorbing water is when saltwater fishing since salt water has a tendency to damage things.

 A pro and a con to Dacron is it is a bit thicker than other backings.

-The pro to this is you don’t need as much to fill up the spool, which is great when dealing with smaller fish that won’t make huge long runs.
+The pro to this is I don’t need as much to fill up the spool, which is great when dealing with smaller fish that won’t make huge long runs.

-The con to this is when dealing with big fish, you want as much backing on the reel as possible.
+The con to this is when dealing with big fish, I want as much backing on the reel as possible.

 A key advantage of Dacron is that it offers more stretch than other materials, making it a great choice for newer anglers who haven’t yet learned the proper technique of fitting big fish and setting fly reel drag properly.